sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Monitoring/Health-Monitoring/_index.md

 All critical tests must be passed for a site to be considered `Healthy`.
 Failing uncritical tests will only cause a site to go into `Warning` state.

 **Note:** These tests are only temporary.
 More tests will be added in the future.

+## Configuration
+All above tests are performed on endpoints provided through the [CS3 APIs](https://github.com/cs3org/cs3apis).
+This means that you will need to make your CS3 APIs interface (usually the [Reva IOP](../../iop)) externally accessible.

+For the time being, a user with username `test` and password `testpass` must be present for the tests to function properly.
+This is only temporary and will change in the future.